Ezekiel-H/personal_site/content/presentation/Project_TARR/index.md

 <iframe width="768" height="432" src="https://ezekiel.nz/Widgets/sankeyColor1.html" frameBorder="0" scrolling="no" allowFullScreen></iframe>

-We can improve the ML model, improve features, outsource a 3rd party liability shift after decline.
+We can improve the model accept buy investments in ML or new/improve features.
+Our outsourced 3rd party vendor can be pushed to improve performance.
 Continuous improvement aside, how do we come up with creative (read good) ideas?

 Staying involved in what matters, discussions with vendors, colleges and the business, watching the movements of the industry and competitors.
 Weekly discussions across internal payments teams, platform, accommodations operations allows us to better understand where we are what blockers are there and have been moved.

-So where were we?
+So right before TARR where were we?
 - COVID had lowered traffic substantially (outside impact)
-- Riskified (our vendor) was being pushed to preform better.
+- Riskified (our vendor) was being pushed to preform better, well within expectations.
 - Our model was preformant and gains slower (continuous improvement)
-- Operations had limited ability to find golden features.
+- Operations had limited ability to find or optimize features.
-- **Platform had recently migrated all 3DS SCA flows allowing for better visibility**
+- **Platform had recently migrated all SCA flows allowing for better visibility into 3DS**

-This Last point was the basis for trying out a new approach to unlock the good customers in declined.
-3DS was historically a black box SCA improved the infrastructure for visibility.
-We had stable fraud rates and due to COVID the risk was higher of rejecting good traffic.
+This Last point was the basis for trying out a new approach to unlock the good customers in declined bucket.
+3DS was historically a black box SCA forced an improvement of the infrastructure increasing visibility.
+We had stable fraud rates and due to COVID on bakance the risk was higher of rejecting good traffic.

 We considered what if we just sent all the rejected traffic to 3DS? **Terrible idea.** but could we make it a good one.

 <iframe width="768" height="432" src="https://ezekiel.nz/Widgets/sankeyColor2.html" frameBorder="0" scrolling="no" allowFullScreen></iframe>